A Day to Remember with me as your wedding photographer!

 Location – Have you ever heard the saying that location is key?
 Well no statement is truer than that when considering the options you can have during your bridal shoot on your wedding day.
 There is no rule that says your bridal portrait needs to be at the same venue as your wedding.
 It doesn’t even have to fit within the same theme.
 You’ll get hundreds of pictures at your wedding venue on the wedding day so why not take the opportunity to explore a different location, style or season?

 Every time I say this I know it sounds stupid, but try to pretend like I’m not there for most of the day!
 I know this is hard when I am bouncing about in front of you with my cameras.
 But really, I want to capture the interaction between the two of you.
 Your natural personalities, the love, the laughter, the romance and all the silliness in between.
 I’d much rather capture moments that looks real, than one which is posed and fake.
 You can move about, chat, laugh, hold each other, spin round, whisper sweet nothings, kiss, whatever you feel like.
 I’ll always make sure you are always looking your best with beautiful light and backgrounds behind you.
 Sometimes I’ll ask you to look at the camera, but you can still just keep it relaxed and natural.
 The more interaction between our stars (you the couple) the more amazing the photography will be.
 All you need to do is look into your lover’s eyes and enjoy the touch of each other!
-I will take photographs of the bridal party and any other group shots at the start of the session then concentrate on you the couple during the best light which is 40 minutes before sunset and 30 minutes after sunset.
-So please make sure you enter your reception at least 40 minutes to 1 hour after sunset if you want the best images possible from me.
+I will take photographs of the bridal party and any other group shots at the start of the session then concentrate on you the couple during the best light which is 40 minutes before sunset and 1 minutes after sunset.
+So please make sure you enter your reception at least 30 minutes after sunset time if you want the best images possible from me.
 Allow for 1.5 hours to 2 hours for location photos.

 Lighting and styling are key for gorgeous looking receptions.
 You want to be able to dim the lights for eating and mingling with family and friends then be able to turn up the lights just enough for people speaking and your first dance.
 If you can manage it, always have a real DJ or live band/musician, never just whack a digital music player into the house system for your music.
 A true DJ knows how to work the crowd, timing is everything when people are involved and the same goes for a live performance.
 Consider staging a fake exit while folks still have the energy!
 Some of your older guests might not be up as late as you.
 Working in some sparklers is an epic way to exit.
 Perhaps after the cake, first dance or bouquet and garter toss then let the party begin.
 I can leave sooner as you do not need me until 2:00 am taking a lot of repetitive dancing photos.
 Another tip I have for you is that for me to photograph your guests during reception, its best that I photograph then when they are not eating dinner or meals.
 So, to avoid this, may I ask to be feed a meal just after your bridal party is feed.
 Reason for this is that we mostly get feed a meal last and what happens is that I can not photograph anything for 30mins because everyone is eating a meal. ( waste of time that you are paying for ).
 So If I eat with your guests at the same time, I can then photograph more of your wedding because I will finish my meal at the same time as them.
 I can explain more about this on the phone and before your day.

-And finally, when all is said and done you will have your memories and the images I capture.
+When all is said and done you will have your memories and the images I capture.
 These images will come from a magical spectator’s point of view.
 My photography will reveal untold moments that will both surprise and enthrall you with emotion, authenticity in a completely uncontrived way.

 Regards, Luke Middlemiss